samahesh56/gptApp/README.md

-# An api-based ChatGPT App
+# An api-based GPT App

-The ChatGPT App is a tool that allows users to interact with OpenAI's latest GPT language models through a simple and convenient Python interface.
+The GPTApp is a tool that allows users to interact with OpenAI's latest GPT language models through a simple and convenient Python interface.
 This script enables developers to integrate the newest models while efficiently utilizing api costs.

 ## Features